• Skip to main content

 Red Velvet Scones by The Domestic Rebel

 Scones can be made with almost any flavor as do cupcakes.
-Many bakers add tea into the dough for that unique flavor.
-Scones are generally not too sweet but more of a biscuit-type flavor.
+Many bakers add tea to the dough for that unique flavor.
+Scones are generally not too sweet but tastes more like an American Biscuit.

 Oreo Scones by Created by Diane